Max Tundra: Musical style

 Max Tundra has been noted for his maximalist approach to composition and music production, often incorporating complex chord structures, experimental recording techniques, and a diverse range of instrumentation, many of which he has taught himself how to play.
 Whilst primilarly noted as an electronic artist, Tundra's music draws influence from a wide range of musical styles, including jazz, progressive rock, folk, indie rock, classical, R&B, UK garage, house, show tunes, chiptune, glitch, and musique concrete, often criss-crossing within songs.
 The density of his work has been considered a predecessor to the hyperpop scene, though Jacobs claims that he never set out to make a "proto-hyperpop LP", and that his music reflects more of an "eclectic sprawl of genre-free pop".
+Jacobs has cited Todd Rundgren, Frank Zappa, Yes, Art of Noise, Cardiacs, XTC, Scritti Politti, Kate Bush and Autechre as amongst his main influences.

 In 2021, Jacobs stated that "At the start of my career I decided I wanted to invent a new style of music with each song.
 I'm not sure I always achieved that, but I'm proud of how stylistically varied the three Max Tundra albums are.
 On the first LP (Some Best Friend You Turned Out To Be) it really was an everything-but-the-kitchen-sink multi-instrumental approach, trying to create music that didn't sound like anything else out of mbires, melodicas and mallets.
 As the albums progressed, this approach transformed into a kind of "mutated pop" aesthetic, where I would take at least the raw materials of existing genres and remould them into new shapes.
 Each LP is more electronic than its predecessor, as I dropped traditional instruments in favour of more purely synthetic sounds".